Meshdynamics

 .All models support 8011ac radios in a 2, 4 or 6 slot board .

-.All models can support three backhaul frequencies: 5GHz,(e.g MD4250), 4.9GHz (e.g. MD4240) 2.4GHz (e.g. 4220).
+.All models support backhaul frequencies: 5GHz,(e.g MD4250), 4.9GHz (e.g. MD4240) 2.4GHz (e.g. 4220).

 .All models support field replacement of radio cards.